Walter Hampden Overton

-Walter Hampden Overton (1788 – December 24, 1845) was a U.S. Representative representing Louisiana's 3rd congressional district.
+Major General Walter Hampden Overton (1788 – December 24, 1845) was a United States Army officer and politician who represented Louisiana's 3rd congressional district in the 21st United States Congress.

-Personal life
+Early life and army career

 He was born near Louisa Court House, Virginia in 1788.
 His father Thomas Overton moved the family to North Carolina when Walter was an infant, and then moved to Tennessee in 1801.
 Overton attended the common schools.

-He joined the U.S. Army in 1808, and served in the War of 1812.
-He rose through the ranks to major in the Third Rifles on February 21, 1814.
-Major Overton was brevetted a lieutenant colonel on December 23, 1814, for actions at the Battle of New Orleans and transferred to the Artillery Corps in May 1815 before resigning his commission on October 31, 1815.
+He joined the United States Army in 1808, and served in the War of 1812.
+He rose through the ranks to major in the 3rd Regiment of Riflemen on February 21, 1814.
+Overton was the commanding officer of the 135-strong garrison of Fort Saint Phillips during the final months of the war.
+His men prevented five Royal Navy ships from passing by the fort between 9 and 18 January 1815.

+For his service below New Orleans, Overton was promoted to brevet lieutenant colonel on December 23, 1814, for actions at the Battle of New Orleans and transferred to the Artillery Corps in May 1815 before resigning his commission on October 31, 1815.
 Later, he was commissioned a major general of militia by the Louisiana Legislature.
 Overton settled near Alexandria, Louisiana in Rapides Parish and served as a member of courthouse building commission in 1820 and 1821, a member of the Commission on Navigation of Bayou Rapides in 1824.

 Political career

-Overton was elected as a Jacksonian Democrat — his father had served as Andrew Jackson's second in his duel with Charles Dickinson — to the Twenty-first Congress (March 4, 1829 – March 3, 1831).
+Overton was elected as a Jacksonian Democrat — his father had served as Andrew Jackson's second in his duel with Charles Dickinson — to the 21st United States Congress (March 4, 1829 – March 3, 1831).
 He succeeded three-term Whig William Leigh Brent, whose son James Fenwick Brent (1814-1847) married his daughter Laura Harriet Overton (1822-1844).
 General Overton served one term and was not a candidate for renomination in 1830.

 He returned to his plantation near Alexandria, Louisiana where he died on December 24, 1845.